-MCB Butler, through the use of in-house staff and resources, maintains a fully implemented Environmental Management System (EMS).
-We also exceed Department of Defense requirements through the successful integration of a regional EMS incorporating three different countries: Japan, Korea, and the U.S. Our management review board is chaired by our Commanding General (CG) and attended by senior leaders from all Marine Corps installations within Japan, Korea, and Hawaii.
-This high level of command support increases the visibility of EMS Objectives and Targets throughout the region and promotes continual improvement through shared challenges, successes, and lessons learned.
+MCB Butler, using in-house staff and resources, maintains a fully implemented Environmental Management System (EMS).
+We also exceed Department of Defense requirements through the successful integration of a regional EMS incorporating three different countries: Japan, Korea, and the U.S. Our management review board is chaired by our Commanding General (CG) and

 EMS Objectives and Targets are developed with the support of a cross-functional team, which includes Major Subordinate Command and tenant representatives, and are approved by the CG.
-In FY15 and FY16, MCB Butler exceeded EMS Targets to include: the diversion of 66% of non-hazardous solid waste; the accurate cradle-to-grave tracking and risk-reducing audit of 1,843 hazardous waste containers; and the improved efficiency of our Qualified Recycling Program.
+In FY16 and FY17, MCB Butler exceeded EMS Targets to include the diversion of 66% of non-hazardous solid waste; the accurate cradle-to-grave tracking and risk-reducing audit of 1,843 hazardous waste containers; and the improved efficiency of our Qualified Recycling Program.